 In order to trigger events based on “viewName” parameter, you need to set up it as Variable in GTM.

 Now that you have the “viewName” variable configured, you can use it to create triggers and tags.
 In this example, we will add an event that will be triggered when a user opens checkout.
-First you need to create a trigger.
-The basics will be the same as before, however, there are two things which are different:
+First, you need to create a trigger.
+The basics will be the same as before, however, there are two things that are different: